stephensj7426/Design-Project-Synthesis-Base/README.md

 Our team was interested in creating a synthesizer for this project, but we needed to find a way to incorporate the embedded systems elements that we have learned throughout the semester.

-The inspiration for this project was this [YouTube Video](https://www.youtube.com/watch?v=MUdWeBYe3GY) by Wintergatan, in which he creates the "Modulin".
+The inspiration for this project was this [YouTube Video](https://www.youtube.com/watch?v=MUdWeBYe3GY) by Wintergatan, in which he explains how he created the "Modulin".
 His system utilizes a similar potentiometer strip.
-However, it also uses advanced sythesizer equipment.
+However, it also uses advanced synthesizer equipment.
 We hope to create a device with similar functionality that uses the MBED RTOS as its core.

 Besides being driven by the MBED, another way in which our device differs is that it contains an LCD screen to view the characteristics of the sound, such as the note and frequency.
 The screen is also used to view the current settings, such as the wave type and the current octave of the instrument.